Thant198/ICT105-STT-MVP/README.md

 ## Next Step

 In Lab 03, the team will prepare customer discovery questions, interview university students, collect user evidence, validate pain points, and identify detailed user requirements for the MVP.

+## Customer Problem Discovery Summary

+In Lab 03, our team collected early problem evidence from university students to validate the selected problem from Lab 02.
+The goal was to understand how students currently manage project deadlines, announcements, and team communication, and to identify the difficulties they experience.

+## Target Respondents

+The team interviewed and surveyed university students who regularly participate in academic projects, group assignments, and campus activities.
+These students are the primary users who experience the identified problems.

+## Main Evidence Found

+Several students reported missing important announcements because information was shared across multiple platforms such as LINE, Facebook Groups, Messenger, and Email.
+Students also mentioned difficulties tracking project deadlines and coordinating with team members.
+Common workarounds included checking multiple communication channels, setting personal reminders, and relying on friends for updates.

+## Updated Problem Statement

+University students experience difficulties managing project-related information because announcements, deadlines, and team communication are spread across multiple platforms.
+This often results in missed announcements, forgotten deadlines, and inefficient team coordination.

+## Decision for Next Step

+The team will continue with the same problem direction because customer discovery findings confirmed that the problem is real, recurring, and important to the target users.
+The next step is to design an MVP that focuses on centralized announcements, deadline tracking, and team